-Every month AIS features exemplary students during an evening event that is open to the public, held at The Town Gallery in Idyllwild.
-Students give a presentation of their chosen discipline and talk about their evolution as artists.
-Selected students must have attended Idyllwild Arts Academy for at least two years and participated in Art in Society programs, volunteering their time in the community.
+AIS showcases exemplary juniors and seniors in Its IDY Talks series that is open to the public, held in the village of Idyllwild.
+Students share the story of their creative evolution, and how Idyllwild Arts has shaped them as artists.
 IDY Talks provides an opportunity to learn public speaking and brings the community greater awareness of the lives of our young artists.

 Idyllwild Arts Academy students from all disciplines volunteer to assist teachers at Idyllwild School to bring quality arts education to grades K-8.
 Our students are transported to Idyllwild School once a week for an hour to help in the classroom. smARTS meets throughout the school year, and students take part according to their availability.
 PTA parents created the smARTS Project in 2002 because “engagement in the arts is key to success in all academic subjects, the arts are fundamental in a complete education, and the arts are essential to the vitality and quality of life in our school and in our community.”